 Rouages: “Ensuring the financial sustainability of the I-Site program of excellence”

-Elisa Pincin is head of the "I-Site Excellence Program and Annual Resources" department.
-Within the Financial Affairs Division, she contributes to the effective management of annual resources and ensures the financial sustainability of the I-Site Excellence Program, which will continue in 2022.
+Elisa Pincin is the head of the “I-Site Excellence Program and Annual Resources” department.
+As part of the Finance Division, she helps ensure the effective management of annual resources and safeguards the financial sustainability of the I-Site Excellence Program, which was extended through 2022.
 She explains this mission to us this month as part of the Rouages video series produced by the University of Montpellier.

-The University of Montpellier's financial department, which employs around 40 staff, is located between the president's office and the Institute of Botany, on the edge of the Jardin des Plantes.
-On the second floor, Elsa Pincin, glasses perched on her nose, is working to set up the brand-new department she heads: the I-Site program of excellence and annual resources department, created following the continuation of the I-Site in March 2022 after four years of experimentation.
-"At the moment, there are three of us in this team and we are in the process of recruiting a fourth employee.
-It's a department that is still in the process of being set up, having only been created last November, so we are developing little by little," explains the head of department.
+Located between the President’s Office and the Institute of Botany, on the edge of the Jardin des Plantes, is the University of Montpellier’s Office of Financial Affairs, where some forty staff members work.
+On the second floor, Elsa Pincin, glasses perched on her nose, is working to set up the brand-new department she heads: the I-Site Excellence Program and Annual Resources Department, created following the permanent establishment of the I-Site in March 2022 after four years of piloting.“For now, there are three of us on this team, and we’re currently recruiting for a fourth staff member.
+It’s a department still in its early stages—it was only established last November—so we’re growing little by little,” explains the department head.

 I-Site Excellence Program

-The PEI's actions, defined by the strategic committee, take the form of calls for projects in various fields: research, training, mobility, and student initiatives.
-Elisa Pincin's team liaises with the winners of these calls for projects to manage the allocated funding and ensure the sustainability of the program.
-It has several IT tools at its disposal, such as the Sifac financial and budget management software and the Amphi platform.
-"The management of Amphi is coordinated by the steering committee, with whom we work closely.
+The PEI’s initiatives, defined by the strategic committee, take the form of calls for proposals in a variety of fields: research, training, mobility, and student initiatives.
+Elisa Pincin’s team then liaises with the successful applicants to manage the allocated funding and ensure the program’s sustainability.
+She has several IT tools at her disposal, such as the Sifac financial and budget management software and the Amphi platform.
+“The management of Amphi is coordinated by the steering committee, with whom we work closely.
 This platform allows us to generate reports using dashboards, manage the allocation of funds, and liaise with project leaders.
-For this reason, it is essential in our field to be comfortable with numbers, of course, but also with IT tools," explains the head of department.
+For this reason, it is essential in our field to be comfortable not only with numbers, of course, but also with IT tools,” explains the department head.

 Manage annual resources

-It was in the steering committee that the young woman worked until the creation of her new department.
-With a master's degree in management control and organizational auditing from Montpellier Management, she spent her first year of training at an accounting firm before joining the steering committee for her second year, which offered her a contract after graduation.
-Elisa Pincin then took the competitive exam and became a permanent employee.
-"At Dpil, my main task was the financial management of the annual resources of the UFRs, Schools, and Institutes under the direction of Virginie Pastoret.
-When she was appointed to Daf, I chose to follow her to continue this mission."
+In fact, the young woman had been working in the Management Control Department until her new department was created.
+After earning a master’s degree in management control and organizational auditing from Montpellier Management, she completed her first year of an apprenticeship at an accounting firm before joining the Management Control Department for her second year, where she was offered a contract upon graduation.
+Elisa Pincin then passed the competitive exam and became a permanent employee.“At the Dpil, my main responsibility involved the financial management of the annual budgets for the academic departments, schools, and institutes under the direction of Virginie Pastoret.
+When she was appointed to the Daf, I chose to follow her to continue this work.”

-The departments, schools, and institutes also have their own resources: subsidies, tuition fees, apprenticeships, continuing education, rental of premises, etc. These resources must of course be monitored and may be subject to certain decisions by the management team in accordance with their accounting autonomy.
-"All of this is done through annual budget and management discussions.
-We meet with the departments to see if everything is going well and if any changes to the budget are needed based on investments, operations, etc. We work closely with the budget department at the DAF."
+The academic departments, schools, and institutes also have their own sources of revenue: grants, tuition fees, apprenticeship programs, continuing education, rental income from facilities, and so on.
+These resources must, of course, be monitored and may be subject to certain decisions by the management team, while respecting their financial autonomy.
+“All of this is part of an annual budget and management dialogue.
+We meet with the units, assess whether everything is running smoothly, and determine if budget adjustments are needed based on investments, operations, and other factors.
+We work closely with the budget department within the Finance Division.”

-To report on her assignments, Elisa Pincin participates each year in the production of the financial analysis.
-This is a closing document that accompanies the budget and allows the authorizing officer, i.e., the management team led by the president and chief operating officer, to access the explanatory factors for the financial statements for the past year.
-"This is the most analytical part of my duties.
-I participate in the 'annual resources and PEI' section, but anything that is multi-year and represents a very large part is not within my scope, but that of the multi-year revenue and operations department, another department within the DAF."
+To report on her responsibilities, Elisa Pincin contributes each year to the preparation of the financial analysis.
+This year-end report accompanies the budget and provides the authorizing officer—that is, the management team led by the president and the chief operating officer—with insights into the factors driving the financial results of the past year.
+“This is the most analytical part of my responsibilities.
+I contribute to the ‘annual resources and PEI’ section; however, everything that is multi-year—which represents a very large portion—is not within my scope, but rather falls under the Revenue and Multi-Year Operations Department, another department within the Finance Division.”

-This is something that the department head, who is organized and thorough, particularly enjoys: "I know it may seem strange to some, but I like managing complex issues and trying to simplify them, present them clearly, and make them easy to understand.
-It's something I enjoy doing; it simply suits my personality."
+This is a task that the department head—a highly organized and meticulous person—particularly enjoys: “I know this might seem strange to some, but I like tackling complex issues to try to simplify them, present them clearly, and make them easy to understand.
+It’s something I enjoy; it just fits my personality.”